-Bilingual (English and Arabic) students from grades seven through 10 of a mixed-sex, private, English-medium school in the UAE, were recruited to the study.
+Native bBilingual (English and Arabic) students from grades seven through 10 who were attending of a mixed-sex, private English-medium school in the UAE, were recruited to the study.
 The school was selected randomly through an automated system from among the private schools registered with the Ministry of Education in the UAE.
-Students in the target classes were eligible to participate if 1) the student rated themselves as proficient in reading both Arabic and English, 2) the student received the parent information sheet (Appendix A) and opt-out slip (Appendix B) to take home to the parent, 3) the parent did not opt their adolescent out of the study, 4) the student was present on the day of data collection, and 5) the student provided their assent to participate.
-The target sample size was 40 with five boys and five girls sampled from each year group.
+Students in the target classes were eligible to participate if 1) the studentehild rated themselves as proficient in reading both Arabic and English, 2) the studentehild received the parent information sheet (Appendix A) and opt-out slip (Appendix B) to take home to the parent, 3) the parent did not opt their adolescent child out of the study, 4) the student child was present on the day of data collection, and 5) the studentehild provided their assent to participate.
+The target sample size was 40 with five5 boys and five5 girls sampled from each year group.